-Unless otherwise expressly stated or the context otherwise requires, references in this Annual Report on Form 10-K, which we refer to as this Annual Report or report, to "Upwork," "Company," "our," "us," and "we" and similar references refer to Upwork Inc. and its wholly-owned subsidiaries.
+Unless otherwise expressly stated or the context otherwise requires, references in this Quarterly Report on Form 10-Q, which we refer to as this Quarterly Report, to "Upwork," "Company," "our," "us," and "we" and similar references refer to Upwork Inc. and its wholly owned subsidiaries.